All Episodes

 And it is the belief of liberals that the rich do not pay enough in taxes.

-So just and and there are plenty of people who actually are rich who do not believe that the rich pay enough taxes.
+And there are plenty of people who actually are rich who do not believe that the rich pay enough taxes.

-Okay, they're they're entitled to that view.
+Okay, they're entitled to that.

-So look at Mr. Buffett's giving of all the places that he's giving to, and then ask him, okay, where do you put the federal government above which of these causes do you believe in the federal government more than which one of these causes that you're contributing to?
+So look at Mr. Buffett's giving of all the places that he's giving to and then ask him, okay, where do you put the federal government above which of these causes do you believe in the federal government more than which one of these causes that you're contributing to?

-I have a feeling if you have as much money as Warren Buffett that even if his taxes did go up appreciably, it would not necessarily be a zero sum game.
+I have a feeling if you have as much money as Warren Buffett, that even if his taxes did go up appreciably, it would not necessarily be a zero-sum game.

-But if if but but your point is still well taken, and may I ask you something, if indeed you've been successful and diligent enough to be one of the one percent.
+And may I ask you something, if indeed you've been successful and diligent enough to be one of the 1%, how much of your charitable giving is driven by its tax deductibility?

 If we had the simplest of flat taxes, which took away the tax deductibility of your charitable giving, how would it affect your charitable giving?